Home Blog Sustainability

 Precision drone technology creates documentation that directly supports participation in sustainability programs and certifications:

 USDA Conservation Programs.
-EQIP (Environmental Quality Incentives Program) and CSP (Conservation Stewardship Program) provide cost-share payments for practices that reduce chemical inputs and improve environmental outcomes.
+EQIP (Environmental Quality Incentives Program) and CSP (Conservation Stewardship Program) provide cost-share payments for practices that improve input efficiency and environmental outcomes.
 Drone flight logs and precision application records document the practice changes that qualify for these payments.

 Carbon markets.
 Emerging agricultural carbon credit programs reward practices that reduce greenhouse gas emissions and increase carbon sequestration.
-Reduced chemical applications, optimized input use, and improved soil health practices, all enabled by precision drone technology, generate verifiable carbon credits.
+More efficient input use, optimized application, and improved soil health practices, all enabled by precision drone technology, generate verifiable carbon credits.

 Supply chain certifications.
 Food company sustainability programs increasingly require documentation of environmental practices at the farm level.
 Precision application records provide the verifiable data these programs demand.